18 August 2026 · Financials

 Build proper financials

-• Income statement and balance sheet for the tax period.
+• Income statement and balance sheet for the tax period, prepared on an acceptable accounting basis.

 Adjust